simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 :cpp:func:`simgrid::s4u::Engine::get_clock`.

-You can still stop your workers with a specific task as previously, or you may kill them forcefully with :cpp:func:`simgrid::s4u::Actor::kill` (if you already have a reference to the actor you want to kill) or :cpp:func:`sg_actor_kill` (if you only have its ID).
+You can still stop your workers with a specific task as previously, or you may kill them forcefully with :cpp:func:`simgrid::s4u::Actor::kill`.

 Anyway, the new deployment `deployment3.xml` file should thus look like this: